How Far Back Does a Criminal Background Check Go? Arrests, Charges

 It is also common for jobs with above-average salaries, such as corporate-level positions.
 However, individuals who have a criminal conviction from 15 years ago or more, often have nothing to worry about for most employment background checks.

-Individuals who are worried about getting a criminal background check should also keep in mind that having a criminal record does not automatically disqualify an individual from many jobs.
+Individuals who are worried about getting a criminal history check should also keep in mind that having a criminal record does not automatically disqualify an individual from many jobs.
 Although certain job fields and industries have federal laws and regulations regarding the automatic disqualification of someone with a criminal record, many jobs will hire on a case-by-case basis.

 Laws on Reporting Arrests